jidongbsu/cs452-cthreads-library/README.md

 int cthread_create(cthread_t *thread, void *(*start_routine) (void *), void *arg);
 ```

 This function creates a new thread.
 The new thread starts execution by invoking *start_routine*(); *arg* is passed as the sole argument of *start_routine*().
-Before returning, a successful call to *cthread_create*() stores the ID of the new thread in the address pointed to by thread; the user who uses your library is responsible for allocating memory for the address pointed to by *thread*.
+Before returning, a successful call to *cthread_create*() stores the ID of the new thread in the address pointed to by *thread* - *cthread_t* is just an integer type, and thus *thread* is an integer type pointer.
+The user who uses your library is responsible for allocating memory for the address pointed to by *thread*.
 It is also the user's responsibility to define the *start_routine*() and pass the correct *arg*.

 ```c
 static int cthread_init();